 - Using lasers, your eye surgeon sculpts the cornea to focus images back onto the retina.

-The blade-free LASIK offered at the UPMC Eye Center uses pulses of laser light to create a corneal flap, which is lifted to allow another laser to reshape the corneal tissue.
+The LASIK procedure offered at the UPMC Vision Institute uses pulses of laser light to create a corneal flap, which is lifted to allow another laser to reshape the corneal tissue.
 The flap is then returned to its original position and acts as a natural bandage while the eye heals.

 Who Should Get Vision Correction Surgery?